POSTED ON OCTOBER 20, 2023

 Amy Fontinelle is a personal finance writer focusing on budgeting, credit cards, mortgages, real estate, investing, and other topics.

-Note that thorough estate planning is important for keeping your own finances and health care on track in later years.
+This article will … Provide a list and overview of the basic components of estate planning.
+Point out how estate planning can be important for helping your family navigate the legal system after you’re gone.
+Note that thorough estate planning is important for keeping your own finances and health care on track in later years. |

 Do you want a say in what will happen to everything you own after you die?
 Do you want to prevent your family from fighting over your assets?
 If so, then you need an estate plan — no matter how much or how little you have.
 Estate planning can also determine who will make decisions about your health and finances if you become legally incapacitated while you’re alive.